Depression In Children:

 How to be There for Your Child

-Depression in children and adolescents has dramatically increased in the recent forty to fifty years.
-In fact, the term “depression” is so ingrained in our culture that adults, and even children, tend to use the word whenever they feel sad or low about something.
+Depression in children and adolescents has continued to increase.
+In fact, the term “depression” is so ingrained in our culture that adults, and even children, tend to use the word whenever they feel sad or down.
 In reality, every child goes through episodes of sadness at one time or another.
 But, when your child seems distressed or despondent for a prolonged period of time, it can mean more than a feeling of sadness.
-It can be a real case of depression.

 Related Articles: